operand/agency/README.md

 We could implement `WebApp` as a subclass of `Agent`.
 This would represent the web application as a single agent within the system.
-Users of the web application would not be able to be addressed individually by agents.
+Users of the web application would not be able to be addressed individually by other agents.

 But since a typical web application serves multiple users, it may make sense to implement it as a `Space` subclass, so that individual users of the web